Journaling: Is it Better to Write by Hand or Type?

 While they may resemble physical journals in appearance and function, paper tablets differ as they allow users to write electronically, with the added benefit of saving and organizing notes digitally.

 However, the extent to which paper tablets mimic the cognitive effects of traditional handwriting versus typing remains a subject of ongoing inquiry.
-2021 study conducted at the University of Tokyo suggests that even writing on a paper tablet is less effective than pen to paper.
+A 2021 study conducted at the University of Tokyo suggests that even writing on a paper tablet is less effective than pen to paper.

 Participants were asked to listen to a dialogue between people discussing their plans for the near future and write down what they remembered, using different means (notebooks, paper tablets, or digital typing devices).